EricGomesGregory/DnD-Wulfgar/Wulfgar/Races/Elf.md

 Silvarians are paler skinned elves, with dark-brown or black hair, and grey eyes.
 Silvarians are famous for being reclusive and silver tongued with a strong sense of nationality.

 They are commonly found in the Sgaathan Basin of the Boreal Forest.

+### Elf Names
+Elves are given a name at birth by their parental figuers, this name is then used by the community at large.
+Elves don't have a clan name like the dwarves or a surname like the humans, instead elves refer to one of their parents name and their city of origin as if they were surnames, like in the following structure: "Aiden son of Ainnor of Visby".

+The following are some of the various elvish names.
+___
+**Male Names:**
+Aiden, Ailean, Baird, Barry, Bowyn, Cailen, Calum, D'Ary, Dacian, Daryn, Egan, Egon, Erynn, Ewan, Fagen, Finn, Kael, Manus, Mannis, Nolan, Oran, Riley, Roy, Sullivan, Tully.
+___
+**Female Names:**
+Aigneis, Ailie, Barabell, Breandan, Caela, Caila, Calynn, Ceit, Eshne, Erline, Frangag, Kallie, Keely, Leitis, Liusaidh, Mairi, Nuria, Neala, Onora, Raonaid, Seana, Shanley, Silis, Trina, Una.